conigaribotto/conigaribotto/README.md

  # Hi, I’m Coni Garibotto 👋🏾 👩🏾‍💻

-- 👀I'm 23 years old Software Development and English student from Argentina.
+- 👀I'm a 23 years old Software Development and English student from Argentina.
 I'm currently learning back-end development at Globant University.
 - ✨ Web Tech Stack: HTML5, CSS3, JAVASCRIPT.
 ## How to reach me 🌎: <a href="(https://github.com/conigaribotto)"></a>
 - <a href="mailto:coti.garibotto@gmail.com/">Mail</a>📫